appseconnect/docs/_posts/Workflow-Management/use-cases/2018-09-27-process-to-configure-customer-with-splitter.md

 15. The workflow gets executed and the user can view all the nodes and links getting highlighted.

-16. The user will go to SAP B1 (App 2) section to fetch the synced data from Shopify and view the customer details.
+16. The user will go to SAP B1 (App 2) section to fetch the synced data from Magento 2 and view the customer details.

 ### Post-conditions